 During 1998, the board of directors authorized Nu Skin Enterprises to repurchase up to \$20.0 million of our outstanding shares of Class A common stock.
-As of December 31, 1998, we had repurchased 917,254 shares for an aggregate price of approximately \$10.5 million.
-In addition, in March 1999, the board of directors separately authorized the purchase of 620,000 shares of our Class A common stock from a related party for \$8.7 million.
+As of March 31, 1999, we had repurchased 997,954 shares for an aggregate price of approximately \$12.2 million.
+In addition, in March 1999, the board of directors separately authorized and Nu Skin Enterprises completed the purchase of approximately 700,000 shares of our Class A common stock from Nu Skin USA and certain stockholders for approximately \$10.0 million.